Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 The possible uses of the Greek PREPOSITION eis are multiple.
 The most common meaning is "with a view to" or "for this purpose of."
 Most Baptist scholars choose "because of" for theological reasons, but it is a minor option.
 Often our denominational presuppositions even function at this grammatical analysis level.
 We must let the Bible speak in context; then check the parallels; then form our systematic theologies.
 All interpreters are historically, denominationally, and experientially conditioned.

-Forgiveness through faith in Christ is a recurrent theme in these sermons in Acts (i.e., Peter 2:38; 3:19; 5:31; 10:43; and Paul 13:38).
+Forgiveness through faith in Christ is a recurrent theme in these sermons in Acts (i.e., Peter 2:38; 3:19; 5:31; 10:43; and Paul 13:38), but baptism is not always mentioned.

 ▣ "receive the gift of the Holy Spirit" This is a FUTURE MIDDLE (deponent) INDICATIVE.
-The gift of the Spirit was
+The gift of the Spirit was for

 1. an assured salvation